 At Yaal Coop for all our projects, when we find bugs in libraries, we follow a strategy that consists in implementing fixes both in our code and the libraries at the same time.
 At first we patch our code with temporary but functional fixes.
 However all that code we write is a maintenance burden to come, so in parallel we discuss with the maintainers of those libraries, and propose better conceived long term fixes.
 This is for us a guarantee of the sustainability of those pieces of software we rely upon, and this is a way to contribute to that necessary FLOSS ecosystem.
 Once the upstream library is patched, we delete our quick fix.

 In the same fashion when we wish additional features in libraries, we discuss our motivations with maintainers and sometimes provide implementations.
-We have for instance developped the OIDC specifications RFC7591 and RFC9068 in authlib, a library Canaille uses to deal with OIDC.
+We have for instance developed the OIDC specifications RFC7591 and RFC9068 in authlib, a library Canaille uses to deal with OIDC.

 The results of those efforts can be seen in our seasonal blogposts about our FLOSS contributions.